 What are Benzodiazepines?

 Benzodiazepines are a class of depressants that affect the central nervous system and are used as a sedative and muscle relaxant.
-They are highly potent and incredibly addictive, both physically and psychologically.
+They are highly potent and incredibly addictive, both physically and psychologically, often leading to benzodiazepine abuse.

-Benzodiazepines are commonly prescribed to treat panic disorder, anxiety disorders, panic attacks, insomnia, migraines, seizures, restless legs syndrome, tourettes syndrome and epilepsy.
-Benzodiazepine addiction is quite prevalent due to their popularity in treating so many different issues.
+Benzodiazepines are commonly prescribed to treat panic disorder, anxiety disorders, panic attacks, insomnia, migraines, seizures, restless legs syndrome, Tourette’s syndrome and epilepsy.
+Benzodiazepine addiction is quite prevalent due to its popularity in treating so many different issues.

 Two types are especially common – Xanax and Valium – and are among the most abused psychoactive drugs in America.
 Due to benzodiazepines being readily accessible, it helps promote a benzodiazepine addiction.